Toloka/docs/en/guide/troubleshooting/troubleshooting.md

 We recommend that you base it on the **Sentiment analysis & content moderation** preset.

 You can also create your own interface.
-All the available tools are described in the [Requester's guide](../concepts/spec.md).
+All the available tools are described in the [documentation](../concepts/spec.md).

 {% endcut %}